 We have pulled together all the data that was entered into the google docs at FH3 held at ASCILITE in Toowoomba, Queensland on the 4th December.
 The task for all the participants in the room was to make an elevator pitch to scale and sustain innovation at your institution, and respond to some of the challenges that will face that.

 The first section of the hack is what we call Burnt.
 The aim of this activity is expose, share and find common ground amongst many of the hopes, dreams, fears and experiences we have all had in terms of change that in part represent a filter (and sometimes a barrier) to identifying or challenging new ideas or solutions.
 Each participant was asked to write down their victories, disasters/failures and hopes and dreams around the implementation of an educational technology project.
-The results will be here for all to see in the next few weeks (Peter has to type up nearly 200 hundred post-it notes!!)
+You can access the BURNT results right here...

 All of this is free and open to use, so go ahead.
 It would be great to know where you have used and what happened.